alycet/movie-data-etl-pipeline/README.md

 ### Project Execution Flow
 1. ***Extract***

-     * Both the extraction and transformation lambda functions are deployed using a docker image to package all dependencies and libraries.
+     * Both the extraction and transformation lambda functions are deployed using a docker image stored in an AWS ECR repository to package all dependencies and libraries.
      * CloudWatch triggers the data extraction lambda function which is executed.
      * Using selenium, beautiful soup, and requests, the top 1000 movie titles are extracted from IMDB website.
      * The titles are passed to the OMDB API to extract more information about each movie.